vedaranjansekar2007-ship-it/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-Step1: Import the necessary packages using import statement.
+Step1: Import the necessary packages using import statement. <br>
-Step2: Read the given csv file using read_csv() method and print the number of contents to be displayed using df.head().
+Step2: Read the given csv file using read_csv() method and print the number of contents to be displayed using df.head(). <br>
-Step3: Import KMeans and use for loop to cluster the data.
+Step3: Import KMeans and use for loop to cluster the data. <br>
-Step4: Predict the cluster and plot data graphs.
+Step4: Predict the cluster and plot data graphs. <br>
-Step5: Print the outputs and end the program
+Step5: Print the outputs and end the program. <br>

 ## Program:
 ```